paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_4_2_2)=
 #### The Weibull distribution for non-constant failure rates

 For some components, e.g. from the Mechanical domain, the failure rate is not constant but rather (slowly) increasing already during the part's useful life, as a result of deterioration effects.
 In this case, other distributions than the Exponential model have to be used to model the time to failure.
-The same is obviously true when considering the wear-out phase of the bath-tub curve, e.g. in the context of life time extensions, or when modelling systematic failures that are likely to show decreasing failure rates (similar to "infant mortality" effects).
+The same is obviously true when considering the wear-out phase of the bath-tub curve, e.g. in the context of life time extensions, or when modelling {term}`systematic failures <Systematic failure>` that are likely to show decreasing failure rates (similar to "infant mortality" effects).
 The combination of a distribution accounting for deterioration effects with a constant failure rate is discussed in {ref}`sec_sys_handbook`.

 The most common time-to-failure distribution model with non-constant failure rate is certainly the Weibull distribution.
-The probability density function $f_{T}(t)$ and the cumulative distribution function $F_{T}(t)$ of the Weibull distribution are defined as follows:
+The {term}`probability density function <Probability density function>` $f_{T}(t)$ and the cumulative distribution function $F_{T}(t)$ of the Weibull distribution are defined as follows:

 ````{admonition} Equation
 :class: equation